 I mentioned last week that I was doing an Anime Japanese workshop at the University of Kent, UK.
-It turned out well and now I’ll be following this up with a number of posts on the materials I covered in the workshop and more!
+It turned out well!
+I’ll be following this up with a number of posts on the materials I covered in the workshop and more!

 Basic techniques you can use when studying anime Japanese